VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step4/Readme.md

 **Remember that `terraform apply` and `terraform destroy` can make changes to our infrastructure, so use them with caution.**

 **Always review the execution plan carefully `terraform plan` before applying changes to ensure that us understand the impact on our infrastructure.**

+## Feeding Feature Store
+Before using the endpoint that retrieves data from feature store for inference, you have to ingest some data into it.
+Simply run `ingest_data_to_fs.py` to do so.